tarantool/doc/doc/reference/reference_lua/box_index.rst

             The arguments are optional.
-If you call :samp:`box.space.{space-name}:select{}`, then every key in the index is considered to be a match, regardless of iterator type.
+If you call :samp:`box.space.{space-name}:select{}`, then every key in the index is considered to be a match, regardless of the iterator type.
 Therefore, for the example above, ``box.space.tester:select{}`` will select every tuple in the ``tester`` space via the first (primary-key) index.